All Episodes

 Yeah, the sweet baby gang.

-You gotta follow him.
+You got to follow him.

 He's absolutely hilarious.

-So yeah, what's the deal with this toy, man?
+So, yeah, what's the deal with this toy, man?

-Okay, so this right here is obviously it's Donald Trump.
+Okay, so this right here is, obviously, it's Donald Trump.

-Um comes with wearing the blue tie.
+Wearing the blue tie.

 Yeah, yeah.